How To

 Old Food Left in Car

 Old food is one of the most common causes of a vinegar smell in your car.
 Some people like to leave their leftovers in their cars.
 It’s not a good idea to leave food in your car.
 The food can get old and then rot.
 The smell of rotting food is something that can get into the car and create a vinegar smell.
-It’s not suitable for the car, and it’s not good for your health.
+It’s not suitable for the car and not good for your health.

 Spilled Drinks On the Floor Mats

-Some things are a bit more complicated than just cleaning up spills.
+Some things are more complicated than just cleaning up spills.
 If you have a spill with alcohol in it, it can create a vinegar smell.
 You’ll want to clean up spills that have alcohol in them.

 Mold